 This neuronal activity is linked to a larger system called colonic migrating motor complex (CMMC).
-More commonly known as that rumbling in your gut that occurs when you’re not eating, CCMCs move indigestible material like fiber through your body.
-CCMCs also help shuttle bacteria around to different parts of the bowels, allowing the good bacteria to do their housekeeping and the bad bacteria to vacate the premises, so to speak.
+More commonly known as that rumbling in your gut that occurs when you’re not eating, CMMCs move indigestible material like fiber through your body.
+CMMCs also help shuttle bacteria around to different parts of the bowels, allowing the good bacteria to do their housekeeping and the bad bacteria to vacate the premises, so to speak.

 Exploring the gut-brain link

 What is exciting about these findings on gut motility — the electric movement of your second brain — is that the gut-brain connection is now more concrete.
 “Now that we know how the ENS is activated under healthy conditions… we can use this as a blueprint to understand how dysfunctional neurogenic motor patterns may arise along the colon,” say the researchers.
 “Chronic constipation affects a large proportion of the community worldwide, and often arises because of improper colonic transit.”

 Since your primary brain’s neurotransmitters or feel-good chemicals like serotonin are synthesized in the gut, it’s clearer how backed-up bowels affect your mood.
 While your two brains are entirely distinct, they are both wired electrically.
 So constipation — a slowing of the bowel movements — signals dysregulation in your gut, which affects your neurotransmitter levels.
 So the key to your happiness?
 It may be in keeping the electrical circuits of both brains moving.

 Toning up your digestive system will keep both brains healthy, happy, and in sync.
 This way, waste will pass out of your body efficiently and your gut will make those chemicals like serotonin that keep you feeling good.